 If you want to use Django on a production site, use Apache with mod_wsgi. mod_wsgi can operate in one of two modes: an embedded mode and a daemon mode.
 In embedded mode, mod_wsgi is similar to mod_perl – it embeds Python within Apache and loads Python code into memory when the server starts.
 Code stays in memory throughout the life of an Apache process, which leads to significant performance gains over other server arrangements.
 In daemon mode, mod_wsgi spawns an independent daemon process that handles requests.
 The daemon process can run as a different user than the Web server, possibly leading to improved security, and the daemon process can be restarted without restarting the entire Apache Web server, possibly making refreshing your codebase more seamless.
 Consult the mod_wsgi documentation to determine which mode is right for your setup.
 Make sure you have Apache installed, with the mod_wsgi module activated.
 Django will work with any version of Apache that supports mod_wsgi.

 See How to use Django with mod_wsgi for information on how to configure mod_wsgi once you have it installed.

 If you can’t use mod_wsgi for some reason, fear not: Django supports many other deployment options.
 One is uWSGI; it works very well with nginx.
 Additionally, Django follows the WSGI spec (PEP 3333), which allows it to run on a variety of server platforms.
-See the server-arrangements wiki page for specific installation instructions for each platform.

 If you plan to use Django’s database API functionality, you’ll need to make sure a database server is running.
 Django supports many different database servers and is officially supported with PostgreSQL, MySQL, Oracle and SQLite.